Financial Hardship Q&A's

 How do I apply for hardship assistance?

-Lenders have well-established programs to assist you if you are having financial difficulties.
+Lenders have well-established programs to assist you if you are experiencing difficult financial circumstances, and they will guide you through the process.
 Remember that financial hardship can affect anyone, and lenders have experience helping their customers to get back on track.
+Your lender will discuss arrangement options with you, considering:

-- The type of loan or credit you have
+- the type of loan or credit you have

-- The reasons you are struggling to make repayments
+- the reasons why you are struggling to make repayments

-- Whether those reasons are likely to be short or long-term.
+- whether those reasons are likely to be short or long-term.

-Keep in mind though, that your lender is not obliged to agree to a financial hardship arrangement.
-It will depend on their assessment of your financial situation and why your repayments are overdue.
+It is important to work with your lender to find a solution.
+Keep in mind that your lender is not required to agree to a financial hardship arrangement.
+It will depend on their assessment of your financial circumstances and why your repayments are overdue.

 -